fusaty/freax/Documentation/kbuild/makefiles.rst

    - The values of the above variables are expanded in arch/$(SRCARCH)/Makefile.

-5) All object files are then linked and the resulting file vmlinux is located at the root of the obj tree.
+5) All object files are then linked and the resulting file vmfreax is located at the root of the obj tree.
    The very first objects linked are listed in scripts/head-object-list.txt.